Jim Jensen (wide receiver)

-James Christopher Jensen (born November 14, 1958), nicknamed "Crash", is an American former professional football wide receiver who played for the Miami Dolphins of the National Football League (NFL) from 1981 to 1992.
+James Christopher Jensen (born November 14, 1958), nicknamed "Crash", is an American former professional football player who was a wide receiver for the Miami Dolphins of the National Football League (NFL) from 1981 to 1992.
 He played college football as a quarterback for the Boston University Terriers.
 He also played for the Miami Hooters of the Arena Football League (AFL) at quarterback.

 Early life

 Jensen attended Central Bucks High School West.

 College career

 Jensen attended Boston University, playing college football for the Boston University Terriers at quarterback, compiling a 17–3–1 as the starter.
 As a junior in 1979, Jensen was selected to the all-ECAC team as well as all-conference team.
 In 1980 as a senior, Jensen was named the Yankee Conference Offensive Player of the Year as well as all-conference team once again.

 He was inducted into the Boston University Terriers Athletics Hall of Fame in 1986.